turingschool-projects/kwk-level3-swift/sessions/playgrounds/commands_and_functions.markdown

 * Can you use only the `green` teleporter to solve the level in 9 instructions?
 * How many does it take to use only the blue teleporter?
 * What if you do no teleporting?

+## Circle Back

+As we close our tutorial time, we'll either write in our journals or discuss as a group:

+* What instructions have we learned for Byte?
+Consider recording these in your notebook and/or on a poster in the classroom.
+* What was your most common mistake?
+* Did it start to get confusing when there were a lot of instructions?
+What strategies did you use to understand what you're doing?
+* If you could add one instruction for Byte to be able to do, what would it be?
+Why?